 Once all is checked and fine, then you will just have to wait for 3-5 days for your account to be approved and created.
-You will have to go back to the branch at this point to receive your certificate of participation, a proof that you have UITF account with them.
+You will have to go back to the branch at this point to receive your certificate of participation, proof that you have a UITF account with them.
 This is where the account opening process ends.
-If the bank has online banking facility, you should be able to see your account in there too .
+If the bank has an online banking facility, you should be able to see your account in there too.

 UITF Philippine Performance Monitoring

 If you want to add to your UITF, you can do this through online banking, using the Subscribe facility.